Your Deac’s first set of college final exams is just around the corner. Finals run December 6-11.

 Taking an hour off to watch a favorite TV show or spend time with friends

-For those interested in the how-tos of mindfulness, including breathing and relaxation techniques, the University Counseling Center has information online, and we have a Mindful Wake community.
-Just a few minutes of these activities each day can help relieve tension.
+For those interested in the how-tos of mindfulness, including breathing and relaxation techniques, the University Counseling Center has information online, and we have a Mindful Wake community that could be a great resource for your students.
+Our Office of Wellbeing also has aromatherapy, massage therapy (for a fee), as well as massage chairs in their living room.

 To contact the Office of Family Engagement, please visit our contact page.